j4mendoz/hello-world/README.md

 # hello-world
 This is my first repository.
-I am a fourth year Human Biology major witha minor in Global Health.
+I am a fourth year Human Biology major with a minor in Global Health.